-CSEA's next Annual Conference will be held at the Sacramento Convention Center, Aug.
-4-7, 2014.
+CSEA's next Annual Conference will be held Aug.
+1-4, 2016 at the San Jose Convention Center.
 If you're not sure what some of the terminology is or how some of the conference events work, here are some of the basics:

 Who are Conference delegates?

 All conference delegates are CSEA members who are locally elected or appointed to attend conference by members of the chapter they are representing.
 As they do at every conference, delegates spend the week gathering information, debating resolutions and budgets, and casting votes on behalf of their chapters back home.
 In addition to the formally scheduled events, these dedicated members take advantage of the annual gathering to discuss their challenges and exchange ideas with one another.

 Resolutions are usually written and submitted by local CSEA chapters well in advance of conference.
 Each resolution proposes some kind of change to CSEA's policies or constitution and bylaws.
 Some resolutions propose that CSEA sponsor legislation that will improve conditions for CSEA members and California's public schools.
 Resolutions are debated by conference delegates and only approved with a majority vote.
 Learn what happened to resolutions approved at last year's conference in the Resolutions Progress Report.

 CSEA's constitutional officers (president, vice presidents and secretary) are elected every two years by delegates at conference.
 They can serve two consecutive two-year terms in each office.
 At conference, they address the delegates in the main hall and usually have booths set up, where they can meet and discuss issues with the delegates.
 On Friday morning, delegates cast secret ballots for the officers.